How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 The tear-away zipper makes it easy to access the contents

-They also have a compression zipper around the side, but I find it doesn’t compress quite as much as the Specter cubes.
-This could be because the medium Peak Design cube is larger than the medium Specter, so my clothes aren’t as tightly packed in.
+They also have a compression zipper around the side, but I find it doesn’t compress quite as much as the Eagle Creek compression cubes.

-The Peak Design cubes are heavier than the Specter at 144g (5.1oz) for the medium vs the Specter’s 57g, but the extra features and space may be worth it.
+The Peak Design cubes are heavier than the Isolate at 144g (5.1oz) for the medium vs the Isolate’s 73g, but the extra features and space may be worth it.

 You can certainly pack a lot in: